Example - Using Class Rules

 What are Class Rules?

 List and Table Content Displays have a section for adding Class Rules.
-These can be used to conditionally add css classes to individual items in a list or table based on their key, content and level.
+These can be used to conditionally add CSS classes to individual items in a list or table based on their key, content and level.

 When you need to add style to specific items shown by a Universal Content Puller Content Display, there are two convenient mechanisms for doing so:

 - Each item is assigned one or more classes based on its location in the tree of content listed or tabulated.
 These classes have been available since UCP was first released.
-A pure CSS solution and good for a list or table which is relatively static.
+A pure CSS solution is good for a list or table which is relatively static.
 You will then need to style those classes.

 - Define rules in the Content Display that add classes based on the keys, labels and content of list or table items.
 For example, for a specification table, you could add the class 'function-supported' to every cell containing 'yes' and in your theme define the class function-supported to have a green background colour.
 Class Rules have been available with UCP from version 8.1.